- 1. Cut your income tax bill

 Note: A binding DBN is not binding on the super fund’s trustee if it nominates a person ineligible to receive a death benefit under the super system rules, such as someone who is not a dependant or your legal personal representative.

-For more information, see SuperGuide articles Death benefits: Is a binding DBN different from a reversionary pension? and Superannuation death benefits: Beware the dastardly death tax, and retirement cap and New authority (AFCA) for super complaints now open for business.
+For more information, see SuperGuide articles Superannuation death benefits: What is a reversionary pension? and Death and taxes: Guide to superannuation death benefits and New authority (AFCA) for super complaints now open for business.

 4. Pay less tax on your investments